flycheck/flycheck/CONTRIBUTING.md

 Some common targets are:

-* `rake init`: Initialise the project, by installing Emacs Lisp dependencies locally.
+* `rake init:all`: Initialise the project, by installing Emacs Lisp dependencies locally.
 * `rake check:language[LANGUAGE]` runs all tests for the given `LANGUAGE`, e.g. `rake check:language[javascript]`.
 Maintainers will use this task when